 Jump to topic

-For example, some users of the drug experience suicidal thoughts or actions.
-The concern for this occurring was so high that the FDA now requires the manufacturer of Fluvoxamine to include a black box warning regarding the risk.
+For example, some users experience suicidal thoughts or actions.
+Because of this, the FDA now requires the manufacturer of Fluvoxamine to include a black box warning about this risk.
 This side effect tends to occur most often in youth and young adult users.
 It typically begins within the first few months of use or after a change in dosage.

-Fluvoxamine is not recommended to anyone under 18 years old without medical advice.
+Fluvoxamine (Luvox) is not recommended to anyone under 18 years of age without medical advice.

-Call 911 or contact your doctor immediately if you or a loved one experiences any of the following after taking Fluvoxamine:
+Call 911 or contact your doctor immediately if you or a loved one experiences any of the following side effects after taking Luvox:

 Other common, less severe side effects of Fluvoxamine include:

 In addition to the side effects listed above, children taking Fluvoxamine might also experience:

 Mild symptoms associated with Fluvoxamine use tend to ease within a few days or weeks.
 Contact your doctor if symptoms persist or are severe enough to interfere with daily life.

 Fluvoxamine also causes other potentially severe side effects, including manic episodes, abnormal bleeding, and serotonin syndrome.
 Serotonin syndrome is a life-threatening event that happens when too much serotonin builds up in the body.
 Its symptoms include: